TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/06_lesson/project_canada.md

     * If you live by the West Coast, you can use:  B (beach) or M (mountain)
     * If you have second language learners, you can use foreign language characters, such as: 是 (yes) 否 (no)
     * If you are into emoticons, you can use:  😍 or  😭
-    * Find two animals that are hunted by the First Nations people in your area.
+    * Find two animals that are treasured by the First Peoples communities in your area.

 ---
 #### Emphasize with students...